Reading Specialist License

 The reading specialist program is designed to provide candidates with two options:

 - A Master of Education with a concentration in Literacy includes the requirements for licensure #316 and #17.
-The M.Ed. is a 33-credit program.
+The M.Ed. is a 30-hour program.
 The graduate program in education requires the completion of research related to the course of study.
 This experience allows candidates to study an issue in greater depth that is important to their professional interest or to improve practice.

 - Certification for licensure as for candidates who currently hold a Reading Teacher license and a master degree or the equivalent